 Mitigation:

-- Implement MFA to protect from automated credential stuffing, brute force attack.
+- Implement mfa to protect from automated credential stuffing, brute force attack.

 - Remove default credentials if any, especially for admin users.